OsaPL/Versus-Brawl/Mapping guidelines.md

 To implement Last Bun Standing/Deathmatch:

 1. Place separate spawnHotspot for all players, change playerNr accordingly, -1 will be a free for all spawn
-2. Setup level parameters to your liking (like 👻useGeneric, 👻oneSpawnTypeOnly, blockRaceChange etc.)
+2. Setup level parameters to your liking (like useGeneric, oneSpawnTypeOnly, blockRaceChange etc.)

-### 👻Race
+### Race

 To implement a race: